tugpoat/NaomiWeb/README.md

 ========
 NAOMIWeb/NetDIMM Loader is A Python-based web interface for browsing games to send to a NetDIMM.
 It's powered by bottle.py and Bootstrap.
 I recommended using this with a Raspberry Pi, but other hardware can be used instead.
 All documentation will be written for using it with a Pi.

-Note: This is still a major work in progress and doesn't work yet.
+Note: This is still a major work in progress.

 Requirements
 ------------